-This blue light is emitted via UV rays of the Sun as well as from the digital screens we use every day.
-This blue light can be highly dangerous for our eyes, especially for the retina and that is what makes it essential to protect our eyes from it at all costs.
+This blue light is emitted via UV rays of the Sun and the digital screens we use every day.
+This blue light can be hazardous for our eyes, especially for the retina, which makes it essential to protect our eyes from it at all costs.

 Prescription glasses can take around one to three weeks to be ready.
-Remember, the frames that you try on inside the shops are only for display purposes.
+Remember, the frames you try inside the shops are only for display purposes.